jejjohnson/academic_old/content/home/about.md

 # Biography

-Juan Emmanuel Johnson is current a PhD candidate at the university of Valencia.
+Juan Emmanuel Johnson is currently a PhD candidate at the university of Valencia.
-He is currently working on using kernel methods and dependence estimation with applications in remote sensing for Earth applications.
+Right now, he working on using kernel methods and dependence estimation with applications in remote sensing for Earth applications.
 He has experience in using semisupervised kernel methods for dimensionality reduction of hyperspectral images.
 He has aspirations to incorporate advanced machine learning methods into